 - 2.2 The application form (referred to as 'the common application form') is available from the Local Authority.
-This must be submitted to the Local Authority no later than 23.59 hours on 15th January 2019. - 2.3 A Supplementary Information form (SIF) is available on the school website or from the school office to be completed and returned to the school no later than 23.59 hours on 15th January 2019.
-This gives the opportunity for parents to submit additional supporting information which the Governors should consider when determining which criterion is applicable.
+This must be submitted to the Local Authority no later than 23.59 hours on 15 January. - 2.3 The Church Support Form is available for those families who are applying for consideration under criteria 3 or 4 of the Oversubscription criteria.
+This form should be completed and returned to The Governors (Admissions) at school no later than 23.59 hours on 15 January, in addition to applying to the Local Authority.

 - 2.4 The Local Authority (where this is not West Sussex) will forward details of applications submitted for West Sussex schools to West Sussex County Council.
 The Admissions Committee at Heene Primary School will consider all application forms that indicate a preference for the school and where necessary to do so, the committee will apply the oversubscription criteria in order to rank applications and determine a priority for admission.
-Applications submitted before 23:59 on Tuesday 15 January 2019 deadline will be administered before the consideration of any later application. - 2.5 The Admissions Committee will notify West Sussex County Council of their provisional application decisions in accordance with the timetable set out in this authority's published 'Information for Parents Booklet'.
-Final decisions will be notified to applicants by letter, post or email, to be sent out on 16 April 2019 by the Local Authority.
+Applications submitted before the January 2024 deadline will be administered before the consideration of any later application. - 2.5 The Admissions Committee will notify West Sussex County Council of their provisional application decisions in accordance with the timetable set out in this authority's published 'Information for Parents Booklet'.
+Final decisions will be notified to applicants by letter, post or email, to be sent out in April 2024 by the Local Authority.

-Part 3 - Admission to any year group during the 2019/20 academic year (in-year admission)
+Part 3 - Admission to any year group during the 2024/25 academic year (in-year admission)

 3.1 The application form (referred to as 'the common application form') is available from and must be submitted to the Local Authority.
 The governors will not consider any applications received during school holiday periods until school resumes.
 The application form is available to download from the Local Authority website, or a copy can be provided upon request at the school office.
-The Supplementary Information Form (SIF) may be completed and submitted in connection with the application (see section 2.3).
-This gives the opportunity to submit additional supporting information which the Governors consider when determining which oversubscription criterion is applicable.
+The Church Support Form can be completed if applicable and submitted in connection with the application (see section 2.3).
+This gives the opportunity to submit supporting information which the Governors consider when determining which oversubscription criterion is applicable.